wp-plugins/postman-smtp/readme.txt

 * First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!

 == Upgrade Notice ==

+= 1.0 =
+Major overhaul of the UI including a Setup Wizard and a TCP Port Tester!

 = 0.2.7 =
 A bug in PostmanWpMail prevents all mail from going out.
 PLEASE UPGRADE!